Tap into Hidden Potential: How Committees Transform UX Design Teams

 4. Define goals

 Kickstart the brainstorming with "How Might We" statements.
 Vote on the most important opportunities for the next three months and then rank and circle the winning goals.
-Make sure they align with you chosen "How Might We."
+Make sure they align with your chosen "How Might We."

 5. Nominate a committee coordinator